 I wrote a long essay about the fiction of U.S. erotica author Marco Vassi.
 If you are a reader looking to get started with Marco Vassi’s fiction, let me provide some suggestions.
 Vassi has published 15+ books (and Open Road Media has digitized 12 of the books into ebooks).
-These ebooks are regularly discounted every month or two.
+These ebooks are regularly discounted every month or two; at any given moment you can expect at least one or two of them to be priced under a dollar.
 Norman Mailer called Vassi the “foremost erotic writer in America … a sexual explorer … his own experiment, and, ipso facto, a rare mortal.”

 In a Nutshell